jimmejardine/qiqqa-open-source/docs-src/FAQ/Installing Qiqqa - Updating Qiqqa.md

 You can find the latest (beta) releases at https://github.com/GerHobbelt/qiqqa-open-source/releases -- this is the repository where the main development of Qiqqa takes place and new releases are published first.

 [Here's a short video showing you how to get to that page via Google](https://vimeo.com/449925616) and how to download the latest Qiqqa Setup/Install EXEcutable from that page.
+**Jump to 0:28 in the video if you used the https://github.com/GerHobbelt/qiqqa-open-source/releases link above.**

 Once you have downloaded the `setup-v**.*.****.*****.exe` from the *Release Assets* as shown in the video, you should find the downloaded file in your Download folder: